Smettus/TN512-CC/README.md

 Download is from this site: https://www.mysql.com/fr/downloads/

 ### User accounts
-A basic Django login/logout system was introduced.
-The admin can manage the accounts from ‘http://127.0.0.1:8000/admin’.
-For now, the login credentials are admin-admin.
+Django-based login/logout system was introduced.
+Upon trying to login, you first need to create an account, after which the account status is waiting to be approved by the administrator.
+The admin can manage the accounts from ‘http://127.0.0.1:8000/admin’ (credentials are admin-admin for now).
+A basic account that can be used to access the resources is username 'test' password 'test'.
+Under user profiles, the admin can manage accounts:
+1) approve accounts
+2) set role (admin, editor, viewer) and an access level
+3) set a special permission flag
+None of them limit anything atm though.

 Under the Django app ‘accounts’, the routing system can be viewed.
 To view the html of the pages, see ‘my_project/templates/accounts’.

 TODO:
-- Make that admin can control who has access and who has not
+- Make safer login system management
-- Manage what each user can see
+- Manage what each user can see (any ideas? specific data or something?)

 ## Frontend
 ### Visualisation